MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues-mac.md

 - **Issue:** Proxy server isn't supported yet.
 If a tenant has deployed proxy server, video background images downloaded through proxy server fail.
 The user sees only a gray video background.</br>
   **Workaround:** User can used Background Blur as an alternative.

 - **Issue:** Proxy authentication is currently in beta release.
-Contact support if you experience issues or switch to classic Teams.
+Contact support if your experience issues or switch to classic Teams.

 - **Issue:** Signing out from Admin Disabled page doesn't go back to the sign in page - Admin Disabled page continues to show.